santanusarma/Natural-Language-Processing/README.md

 matdiction
 ==========

-A Dictionary for use in Matlab.
-It may be useful to find meaning of words while programing inside matlabe or for perfroming research natural language processing.
+An advance Dictionary with parts of speech, frequency of use, exmaple usage of the word based on Word Net data base for use in Matlab.
+It may be useful for perfroming research in natural language processing (NLP).

 Usage: